NicolaCostantino/Terragen/README.md

-# Venom
+# Terragen
-IAAC with Terraform for containers on AWS
+Minimal IAAC template Terraform for containers on AWS using Terraform